NxPKG/khulnasoft-docs/content/analytics/analytics-engine/get-started.md

 SQL API is better suited for writing ad hoc queries and integrating with external tools like Grafana.
 At this time, the SQL API only supports the `SELECT` statement and a limited subset of SQL functionality.

-The SQL API is available as an HTTP endpoint at `https://api.cloudflare.com/client/v4/accounts/YOUR_ACCOUNT_ID/analytics_engine/sql` using the `POST` and `GET` method.
-You need to include an `Authorization: Bearer _____` token where the underscores should be replaced with a Cloudflare [API Token](https://dash.cloudflare.com/profile/api-tokens) that has the `Account Analytics Read` permission.
+The SQL API is available as an HTTP endpoint at `https://api.Khulnasoft.com/client/v4/accounts/YOUR_ACCOUNT_ID/analytics_engine/sql` using the `POST` and `GET` method.
+You need to include an `Authorization: Bearer _____` token where the underscores should be replaced with a Khulnasoft [API Token](https://dash.Khulnasoft.com/profile/api-tokens) that has the `Account Analytics Read` permission.

 If you prefer a graphical interface, you can use [Postman](https://www.postman.com/) to connect to the SQL API endpoint and run your query.
 Postman is an application that can be used to test APIs.
 You can use the endpoint mentioned above using the `POST` and `GET` methods.